Sora-3e8/romopad-driver/readme.md

 This driver utilizes python evdev module to intercept the device and translate the signals.

 >[!NOTE]
-> Romoral macropad uses generic Acer dev id, which may inadvertently remap other devices with the same id
+> Romoral macropad uses generic Acer dev id, which may inadvertently remap other devices with the same id</br>
-> This may affect some Acer and generic devices
+> This may affect some Acer and generic devices</br>

 ## Dependencies
  - Python